Derrick: Gin pole

-Gin pole derrick (also known as standing derrick or pole derrick) is a derrick without a boom with single tower or mast supported by 4 guy wires (two side guys, fore guy and rear guy).
+A gin pole derrick (also known as standing derrick or pole derrick) is a derrick without a boom and with single tower or mast supported by four guy wires (two side guys, a fore guy and a rear guy).
 Its guys are so arranged from its top as to permit leaning the mast in any direction.
 The base of the tower is hinged and the top of the tower is connected to a pulley system for load lifting.
-As this is a simple derrick system, it is considered to be used by some agencies as an improvised rescue derrick in an emergency situation where no suitable rescue derrick or crane is available.
+As this is a simple derrick system, it is recommended for use by some agencies as an improvised rescue derrick in an emergency situation where no suitable rescue derrick or crane is available.

 Guy

-Guy derrick (also known as boom derrick) is a fixed guyed mast derrick that can be rotated and connected to a boom.
-The mast is in upright position with the base that can make the mast rotate, but not to be lean in any direction.
+A guy derrick (also known as boom derrick) is a fixed guyed mast derrick that can be rotated and connected to a boom.
+The mast is in upright position with the base that can make the mast rotate, but not lean in any direction.
 The top of the mast is connected to many guy wires which are anchored to the ground to support the load.
 At the base, the mast is also connect to the bottom end of the boom.
 The boom extends outward and upward to the desired position.
 The top of the boom is a pulley system that is connected to the top of the mast to control how far the boom is to be from the mast.
 When the mast is rotated, the connected boom is swung from to the side.
 The control of the lifting location is done by the manipulation of the top pulley system and the rotation of the mast at the base.
 The load is lifted by another pulley system connected to the top of the boom.
 In a medium load lifting, another construction method can be used.
 In this case, the mast is fixed without being rotated, but the boom can be swung around the mast.
 This can be done by connecting the bottom of the boom with two boards on the opposite sides around the surface of the boom to form a fork.
-The fork and the bottom part of the boom is lashed to secure them together.
-Another lashing is between the fork area and the mast at a higher position to support the weight of the boom.
-The fork is put around the mast such that the bottom of the boom is rested on the mast without permanently fixed to it.
-The fork prevent the boom to come off the mast while swinging up to 180 degrees.
+The fork and the bottom part of the boom are lashed to secure them together.
+Another lashing between the fork area and the mast at a higher position supports the weight of the boom.
+The fork is put around the mast such that the bottom of the boom rests on the mast without being permanently fixed to it.
+The fork prevents the boom from coming off the mast while it swings up to 180 degrees.